Transaction and Transformation is Only Viable North Korea Policy

 These premises must be addressed simultaneously to instigate meaningful change.
 While the U.S. is the only one who can take the lead, it needs all other shareholders to support a policy aimed at making North Korea a viable state and a non-belligerent, economically prosperous neighbor, rather than just a disarmed state with an impoverished present and precarious future.

 What should the U.S. do?
-We have argued elsewhere that Trump must call for a multi-stakeholder participation in denuclearization, peace process, and rapid economic development.
+We have argued elsewhere that Trump must call for a multi-stakeholder participation in denuclearization, a peace process, and rapid economic development.
 This is because a comprehensive economic package deal in exchange for denuclearization would not only provide Kim Jong-Un with a necessary source of domestic legitimacy that replaces nuclear weapons but also ensure prolonged stability for North Korea, which is the ultimate goal for all stakeholders.

 What should the stakeholders do?
 A shared policy enforced through the collective pressure of all stakeholders (U.S., China, South Korea, Russia, and Japan) is the only way to deliver the right set of incentives and coercion.
 This is a balance of transactions and transformation, involving the provision of economic compensation in exchange for denuclearization, but wholly contingent upon a genuine shift of the regime’s economic ideology and political economy towards market reform and opening.